Learning Styles Guide for Every Teacher in 2025

 The VARK model is a framework for categorizing different learning styles.
 VARK is an acronym for visual, auditory, reading/writing, and kinesthetic learning styles.

 According to the model, most individuals have a dominant learning method that helps them grasp and retain information better.
-For example a visual learner may benefit from using pictures, diagrams, and other visuals to supplement normal classwork.
+For example, visual learners may benefit from using pictures, diagrams, and other visuals to supplement classwork.

 On the other hand, an auditory learner will benefit from podcasts, audiobooks, debates, and class discussions to reinforce their understanding of concepts and learning material.